Render a choropleth map of the US

 You might remember geographical projections from high school.
 They map a sphere

 to a flat surface.
-We use geoAlbersUsa
+We use geoAlbersUsa because it's made specifically for

 maps of the USA.